Back to the Feature: Classical 3D Features are (Almost) All You Need for 3D Anomaly Detection: An Empirical Investigation of 3D AD S

-Having shown that 3D is under-utilized by current methods, we now seek to answer a third question: "What are effective ways to represent 3D local regions for 3D AD\&S?".
-Using the 3D information, we distinguish among several categories.\\
+Having shown that 3D information is under-utilized by current methods, and having established the necessity of 3D information for image AD\&S, we now seek to answer a third question: ``What are the key properties of successful 3D AD\&S representations$?$``.
+We distinguish among several categories.\\